kevinoc554/spellbook/README.md

 - Table of Contents
     - The About page's Table of Contents consists of a list of clickable links that bring the user directly to the different headings on the About page.
     - In combination with the Return to Top button, the table of contents allows users to quickly and easily navigate the About page to find whatever information they need.
+## Contact Page
+- Contact Form
+    - The site's contact form consists of three input fields; one each for the user's name, email address and message.
+    - Each field is required, and the form will not submit if any are left empty.
+The user will instead be shown a prompt to complete any empty fields.
+    - The email field will also check that the text provided is in the form of an email address, and will prompt the user instead of submitting if it is not.
+    - On a successful submit, the form will send an email to the site's owner (using EmailJS) containing the information in the fields.
+- Submit Button
+    - Along with the prompts described above, the site's submit button will also provide feedback to the user.
+    - The submit button has four visually distinct variations that can display throughout the process:
+        - Send: The default submit button visible on load.
+        - Sending: Once the Send button is clicked (provided the form data provided is validated, as described above) the button will change to Sending.
+This button is orange in colour and displays a throbber/loading gif to communicate to the user that their action is being processed.
+        - Sent: Once the request to the EmailJS API is successfully completed, and an email has been sent, the button will change to Sent.
+This button displays as green, and shows a tick icon to indicate the action has been successful.
+        - Sending Failed: If the request is unable to process for any reason, the button will change to Sending Failed, and an error will log to the console.
+This button is red in colour, and shows an X icon to indicate that the action has failed.
+Additionally, if the Sending Failed button is displayed, the form content will not be deleted, which means the user's inputted text has not been lost.
 ## Features To Be Implemented

 # Technologies Used